A lot or a little?

 Is it any good?

 A huge hit when it was first released in 1987, Three Men and a Baby really doesn't get as many laughs as it should from its premise.
 In 1987, Selleck, Danson and Guttenberg were major stars, and familiarity with their usual personas (Danson is simply playing a variant on his character from television show Cheers) was a major factor in the film's success.
 But the film hasn't aged very well.
 The time-consuming subplot pitting the three dads against a heroin smuggling ring completely clashes with the rest of the film.
 Nor does Leonard Nimoy's flat direction add anything.

-Parents will enjoy watching these three self-confident guys crumble when faced with the demands of childcare, and kids will laugh at their unsuccessful attempts to keep a clean diaper on baby Mary, but there are too few such moments spread out over the course of the film.
+Parents may enjoy watching these three self-confident guys crumble when faced with the demands of childcare, and kids could laugh at their unsuccessful attempts to keep a clean diaper on baby Mary, but there are too few such moments spread out over the course of the film.
 Surprisingly, the sequel Three Men and a Little Lady is a bit better.

 Talk to your kids about ...

 Families can talk about this movie's premise.
 Do you think it is correct -- men must learn to parent and women are born knowing how?
 Did you question that assumption while watching the film?
 How do such assumptions and premises affect viewers' perceptions?

 How does the movie's premise -- and the assumptions behind the premise -- reflect the time when the movie was released?

 What do you think has changed (if anything) in the years since this movie was released in terms of parenting, sex, relationships?